alexalannunes/use-deletable/README.md

 - deleteOpen – boolean indicating if the modal should be open.
 - target – the item currently marked for deletion.
-- onOpenDelete(itemId: string) – call this to open the modal and set the item.
+- onOpenDelete(target: T) – call this to open the modal and set the item.
 - onCancelDelete() – call this to close the modal and clear the item.